pivotal/docs-platform-automation/docs/tasks.md

 ### delete-certificate-authority

-Delete all inactive certificate authorities from the Ops Manager.
+Delete all inactive certificate authorities from the Tanzu Operations Manager.

 === "Task"
     ---excerpt--- "tasks/delete-certificate-authority"